Network Slicing in 5G Mobile Communication Architecture, Profit Modeling, and Challenges: Related Work

-The Next Generation Mobile Networks (NGMN) introduced Network Virtualization Substrate (NVS), which allows infrastructure provider to control resource allocation of each of the virtual instance of an enhanced Node B (eNB) before customization of scheduling of each virtual operator within allocated resource.
-On the other hand, a heuristic-based admission control mechanism is introduced in \cite{7499297}, which dynamically allocates network resource to various slices in order to increase end user satisfaction considering specific requirements of each of the slice.
+The Next Generation Mobile Networks (NGMN) Alliance introduced the network virtualization substrate (NVS), which enables an infrastructure provider to control the resource allocation of each virtual instance of an enhanced Node B (eNB) before customizing the scheduling policies for each virtual operator within the allocated resources.
+On the other hand, a heuristic-based admission control mechanism is proposed in \cite{7499297}, which dynamically allocates network resources to different slices in order to improve end-user satisfaction while considering the specific requirements of each slice.

-One of the main objectives of network slicing is to optimize profit modeling of traditional telecommunication networks.
-In order to increase overall revenue and decrease total network expenditure, a comprehensive study of business and economic dimensions of network slicing is required.
-Authors in \cite{han2017modeling} analyzed profit generated by different slices over the same network infrastructure and further modeled network resource management.
-Meanwhile, \cite{bega2017optimising} dealt with the designing of an algorithm that allocates requests of network slices, which further maximizes total revenue of network infrastructure provider.
-However, in our paper, we first provide a comprehensive discussion on concept and system architecture of network slicing with particular focus on its business aspect and profit modeling.
-We further discuss two different dimensions of profit modeling i.e. own-slice implementation and resource leasing for outsourced slices in details.
-Moreover, we address open research directions with the purpose of motivating new advances and adding realistic solutions to this emerging technology.
+One of the main objectives of network slicing is to optimize the profit modeling of traditional telecommunication networks.
+In order to increase overall revenue and reduce total network expenditure, a comprehensive study of the business and economic dimensions of network slicing is required.
+The authors in \cite{han2017modeling} analyze the profit generated by different slices operating over the same network infrastructure and further model network resource management.
+Meanwhile, \cite{bega2017optimising} addresses the design of an algorithm that allocates requests for network slices in a way that maximizes the total revenue of the network infrastructure provider.

+However, in this paper, we provide a comprehensive discussion of the concept and system architecture of network slicing, with particular emphasis on its business aspects and profit modeling.
+Specifically, we examine two dimensions of profit modeling, namely \textit{Own-Slice Implementation} and \textit{Resource Leasing for Outsourced Slices}.
+Furthermore, we discuss open research directions to motivate new advances and propose realistic solutions for this emerging technology.